nichung/rpdr/README.md

 + add RuPaul commentary as control?
 + how specific should the "context" and "episode arc" be?
 (Must be answered through EDA)
 + measure duration of quote?
 If so, must capture quote end timestamp
++ probably should finetune who is speaking to whom and in what context.
+For example, how to capture difference between Ru making puns about someone versus telling them comments directly?

 ### additional notes:
 + "grouping" refers to conversation.
 Must improve conversation grouping notation